+- When the young child has experienced different times of the day, these are then fitted together to establish continuity of the day. - When the parent leaves, they always say goodbye and say they are coming back.
+Parents should never slip away without the child noticing; this leads to greater distress. - Gradually, time out of the room is extended from 10 to 20 minutes, and then 30 minutes. - When they can comfortably cope with 30 minutes, the key person and parent plan the next stage.

+Promoting dependency

-- When the young child has experienced different times of the day, these are then fitted together to establish continuity of the day. - The parent now attends with the young child for the whole morning including lunch time.
-During this time, the key person and parent establish how the child is getting to know the key person.
-They note when the child seems distressed and when the child is happy and build on this. - When the parent leaves, they always say goodbye and say they are coming back.
-Parents should never slip away without the child noticing; this leads to greater distress. - Gradually, time out of the room is extended from 10 to 20 minutes, and then 30 minutes. - When the child can comfortably cope with 30 minutes, the key person and parent plan the next stage. - Parents are encourage to bring in a comforter for the child. - Promoting dependency - Attachment can be seen when the child shows signs that they are happy to transfer their need to be dependent onto the key person.
-Key persons look for signs such as the child being pleased to see them, looking for them when distressed, holding out their arms to be held, establishing eye contact, responding to play, feeding and taking comfort from the key person. - Parents can now leave their child for longer, until the child can cope with a longer day. - After 4-6 weeks, the key person reviews the settling in plan with the parent and discusses how well the child has settled.
+- Attachment can be seen when the child shows signs that they are happy to transfer their need to be dependent onto the key person.
+Key persons look for signs such as the baby being pleased to see them, looking for them when distressed, holding out their arms to be held, establishing eye contact, responding to play, feeding and taking comfort from the key person. - Parents can now leave their baby for longer, until the baby can cope with a longer day. - After 4-6 weeks, the key person reviews the settling in plan with the parent and discusses how well the child has settled.
 They discuss problems that may have arisen and plan how they will be overcome.
 They plan for the next few weeks and set a time to review.
 As babies and toddlers grow and change so rapidly, meeting every 6 weeks is recommended.